 |Membership Type||Membership Length||Membership Cost|

-Bumble does not have a customer support phone number, which we are unhappy about.
-However, we are pleased to see that they have some options that are a little quicker than sending a canned response in via their website.
+Bumble does not have a customer support phone number, which we are unhappy about—but we’re divas.
+We are pleased to see, though, that they have some options that are a little quicker than sending a canned response in via their website.